zusam/zusam/README.md

 ## Status
 The project has the goal of being really stable for the backend once 1.0 is hit.
 That means no database structure changes, an update system and a stable API.
 The webapp can still change a lot after that point.
-For now, Zusam is completely usable in a day-to-day basis but is subject to significative evolutions with upcoming updates and doesn't garantee backwards compatibility.
+For now, Zusam is completely usable in a day-to-day basis but is subject to significative evolutions with upcoming updates and doesn't guarantee backwards compatibility.
 I try my best to make updates as easy as possible.

 ## Webapp compatibility